In Praise of Fragility, a Great Quality in Complex Times

 One area that’s delved into the subject of fragility rather deeply is poetry.
 It has many names, texts, and polished metaphors to describe our wounds, weaknesses, anguish, fears, and regrets.
 Indeed, poems are windows for delving into the intimate, veiled, and misunderstood territory of the human being.
 However, that literary vision is far removed from the ideal of absolute strength that we like to pretend.

-Research conducted by the University of Norway claims that psychology could usefully approach poetry to make people see the benefits of revealing their inherent fragility.
+Research conducted by the Norwegian University of Science and Technology (NTNU) claims that psychology could usefully approach poetry to make people see the benefits of revealing their inherent fragility.

 Connecting with your sensitivities allows you to drop useless resistance.
 This only hinders your power to heal, but you often hide behind it, pretending you’re okay when you’re not.
 However, there’s nothing wrong with revealing your own fragility, the crack in your heart, the tremor of fear, and the bruises you’re left with after your latest disappointment.